Coronavirus paralyses short-term oil, gas sales into China

 Sources in Sinopec and PetroChina told Reuters they had not issued a force majeure notice.

-Deliveries from the North West Shelf LNG project, Australia’s biggest, are running to plan, a spokeswoman for Woodside Petroleum, operator of North West Shelf LNG, said.
+Deliveries from the North West Shelf LNG project, Australia’s biggest, are running to plan, a spokeswoman for Woodside Petroleum (WPL.AX), operator of North West Shelf LNG, said.

+In addition to the demand slump, several large oil and gas companies said they had restricted travel to China, including Royal Dutch Shell (RDSa.L), Halliburton and U.S. refiner Phillips 66.

 Last week, a Chinese international trade promotion agency said it would offer force majeure certificates to companies struggling to cope with the impact of coronavirus.